arki7n/epsagon-node-runtime/README.md

 };
 ```

+4. To use a handler, use the full path as a handler.
-4. Update handler in lambda configuration as: index.handler from hello.handler
+Update handler in lambda configuration as: index.handler from hello.handler

 ## Follow me on [https://twitter.com/arki7n](https://twitter.com/arki7n)